OSU-STARLAB/LeaPformer/README.md

 ## What about more performant causal training/inference?

 As mentioned in this work, our implementations (especially causal ones) are not optimized.
 A number of works have demonstrated the importance of constructing hardware-aware implementations to maximize performance.
-Obvious next steps here would be constructing a Triton-based LeaPformer implementation (à la [Flash Linear Attention](https://github.com/sustcsonglin/flash-linear-attention)).
-In fact, integration with Flash Linear Attention (FLA) is likely simple, especially for applications that are just decoder-based (e.g. autoregressive language modeling), requiring transforms being applied to the query and key before calling FLA specialized kernels.
+Obvious next steps here would be constructing a Triton-based LeaPformer implementation (à la [Flash Linear Attention](https://github.com/sustcsonglin/flash-linear-attention) or FLA).
+In fact, integration with FLA is likely simple, especially for applications that are just decoder-based (e.g. autoregressive language modeling), requiring transforms being applied to the query and key before calling FLA specialized kernels.

+## Other future steps for LeaPformers?

+LeaPformers were originally conceived back in mid-2023, and a number of interesting works have been published since then containing elements which can be applied towards LeaPformers.
+For example:

+1. There are no RNN-like gating mechanisms in this work, despite concurrent work like [Gated Linear Attention](https://github.com/berlino/gated_linear_attention) (GLA) using it to great effect.
+2. Moreover, several works have skipped the time-dependent normalization term in linear attention, either favoring normalization blocks (e.g. LayerNorm or GroupNorm, seen in papers [here](https://aclanthology.org/2022.emnlp-main.473/) and [here](https://arxiv.org/abs/2307.08621)), similarly seen in GLA.
+In our experiments, this made no real difference but might at scale.
+3. Finally, the scale of the experiments in this work are ultimately small for modern applications, where it's very attractive to attempt to experiment at scale (i.e. around 300M+ minimum to several billion parameters).

 ## Reference